vaniasawa/DSA/Exponent/Complete Product Management Interview Course/2. Estimation Questions/notes.md

 2. Competitor Check

 ## Rubrics for Estimation Interviews
-1. Problem Solving
+1. Problem Solving - Asking insightful questions, setting up an easy calcultion and an accurate answer
-2. Comfort with Numbers
+2. Comfort with Numbers - Above average ease in using numbers to an advantage, creative use of approximations, rules of thumb etc
-3. Ability to Identify Possible Errors
+3. Ability to Identify Possible Errors - Covered thoroughly, alternatives were offered, pros/cons neatly summarised
-4. Communication
+4. Communication - Clear and Proactive.
+Anticipated questions, articulated reasons for decision, checked-in throughout.
-5. Collaboration
+5. Collaboration - Take lead, but make use of the interviewer.
-6. Creativity
+6. Creativity - Creative and out of the box thinking on display - logic maintained, novel solutions found.